 He acknowledges that there is a very small number of exceptions to this participation, and these exceptional people themselves acknowledge they are exceptions.

 But does this mass brutalisation of the Palestinians function through a capitalist logic of fantasy?
 How can or could we tell?
 If it does, and we can identify the fantasy objects, then this may point to critical pathways for resistance.
 And this may provoke change.
 We can argue, following e.g. Kordela’s biopolitics, that our historical block is based upon a secular capitalist fantasy of immortality.
 Does surplus security act as an object desire for immortality?
 And does this impact on the Israeli psyche in relation to the ‘other’?
 We should ask ‘cui bono?’.
+Who benefits?

 Perhaps there are two reciprocally dependent elements that ‘benefit’, a) the enablement of a neurotic repression necessary as a reaction to an inflicted and unbearable objectification (in two ways both through being dehumanised as victims in the Holocaust, and also through the historical and ongoing universal Israeli objectification as a killing labour-object : i.e. Zionist Labour-Power, since 1948) that b) both incites, and is made possible by, a sovereign power, the Zionist state.